 The 10 Best Contour Gauges

-This wiki has been updated 26 times since it was first published in October of 2016.
+This wiki has been updated 27 times since it was first published in October of 2016.
 If you're about to install tile, carpet, or linoleum in an area that requires working around plumbing, stairs, or an irregular floor plan, you have two options: eyeball the project and hope you happen to cut the materials correctly, or use one of these contour gauges and record the exact shape of the objects in the space.
 These tools are helpful when it comes to woodwork and crafting, too.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes